-Once you’ve survived a single high school graduation party season, you realize that you keep seeing the same kids and families over and over again at multiple parties.
+Once you’ve survived a single high school graduation party season, you realize you repeatedly see the same seniors and families at multiple parties.
 Most high school kids hang out in packs.
-And this means that they are inviting many of the exact same kids to their parties.
+And this means they invite many of the same guests to their parties.

-2. Pool Those Resources
+2. Consolidate Those Resources

 3. Everyone’s an Expert

-With a group graduation party, each parent can shine in her or his own way.
+With a group graduation party, each parent can shine in her or his way.
 You’ll find someone who loves to drive all over town and scour stores for the best deals on tablecloths and napkins.
-One Mom will be the crafty type who lives for sewing beautiful and “extra” pennant banners, one has a killer brownie recipe, and someone’s sister works for a florist.
-There’s bound to be at least one Dad who has the skills and tools to make a wood pallet or PVC pipe-based photo backdrop and another who’s co-worker is a DJ or owns a food truck.
-Let people run with what they do best and take advantage of numerous networks.
+One Mom will be the crafty type who lives for sewing beautiful and “extra” pennant banners in school colors, one has a killer brownie recipe and will volunteer to manage the dessert table, and someone’s sister works for a florist who can supply flowers or decor, like a balloon garland, at a discount.

 4. Strength in Numbers

-High school graduation parties seem to be notorious for crashers showing up and sometimes getting disruptive.
+High school graduation parties seem notorious for crashers appearing and sometimes getting disruptive.
 If your party includes alcohol for the adults, it is very helpful to have lots of eyes on who has access to those drinks.

 5. Planning “Meetings”

 Party preparation can be just as fun as the event itself when you have an assembly of moms doing the planning.
-When we were planning a group party for my son and four of his friends, we’d meet up periodically at the neighborhood community center to discuss our progress, create photo posters for our kids, share food and wine and a lot of laughs.
+When we were planning a group party for my son and four of his friends, we’d meet up periodically at the neighborhood community center to discuss our progress, create photo posters for our kids, share shacks and wine, and have a lot of laughs.

 A few group party logistics to keep in mind:

-Keep kids busy with fun activities.
-Find friends and neighbors willing to lend board games, ping-pong tables, a karaoke machine, Twister, and corn hole games that you can order with college designs.
-Photo props like glasses and hats are easily found at any dollar store or on Amazon.
+- Keep kids busy with fun activities.
+Find friends and neighbors willing to lend board games, ping-pong tables, a karaoke machine, Twister, and cornhole games you can order with college designs.

-Cheers to the Class of 2019!
+Cheers to the Class of 2023!